 Many snake species are burdened with unfair, undying myths that paint them to be much more dangerous and harmful than they are.
 This species, though it fights savagely to defend itself, is ultimately harmless to people.
 The common human fear of snakes is learned at an early age.
 Education corrects our prejudice.

 A coachwhip snake thrashes when captured, which led to the stubborn myth that this snake can whip a person to death.
-For example, one old Ozark belief was that a coachwhip could "catch a child by the lips, take one turn round his neck, and whip him very severely; sometimes two coachwhips are said to work together, one holding the victim while the other lashes him."
+For example, one antique Ozark belief was that a coachwhip could "catch a child by the lips, take one turn round his neck, and whip him very severely; sometimes two coachwhips are said to work together, one holding the victim while the other lashes him."
 Such colorful folklore says much more about humanity than it does about snakes.

 The eastern coachwhip is Missouri's fastest snake, reaching a speed of up to 3.6 mph.
 But although it is fast, it cannot move as fast as a person can run.